rajaneesh80/Issue-Tracker-web-app/README.md

 <h2> UX </h2>

 This website was created with the intention to create user report the issuees.
-Details of the UX design is available in the 'Wire-Frame' folder.
+Details of the UX design is available in the 'FSE Project Design' folder.
 This document outlines how I approached the design of the user interface of the main pages of the web application.

 <h3> __User Profile Page: Navigation bar > My Issues__ </h3>

-The My Issue page shows the user's username, the issues the user added and its details.
+The My Issue page shows the user's icon & username, and all the issues the user added and its details.

 It also allows users to perform CRUD (Create, Read, Update and Delete) on any issue.